ComposableFi/composable-ibc/hyperspace/core/README.md

 3. It then checks if the consensus height has satisfied the connection delay by fetching the timestamp and height
 at which this consensus height was registered on chain using [`query_client_update_time_and_height`](/hyperspace/primitives/src/lib.rs#L251), then comparing
 them to the current height and timestamp.
 For this, chains are required to provide an rpc interface for querying the height
-and time a client was updated for a given consensus height.
+and timestamp at which a client was updated for a given consensus height.
 The function responsible for checking connection delay is [`verify_delay_passed`](/hyperspace/core/src/packets/utils.rs#L127)

 ### Packet Timeouts

 Send packets are queried on every finality event and checked for timeout, if a timeout is detected, we need to find a
 suitable height at which we can fetch a proof for the packet timeout from the sink.
 For this, the sink client state at
-the packet creation height on the source chain is fetched, we then fetch the timestamp of the sink
+the packet creation height on the source chain is queried, next, the timestamp of the sink at this client state height
-at this client state height, we then calculate the approximate number of blocks that have elapsed on the sink between
+is also queried, next the approximate number of blocks that have elapsed on the sink between the time when the packet
-the time when the packet was created on the source and the time when the packet timed out on the sink, and add it to the
+was created on the source and the time when the packet timed out on the sink is calculated, this calculated number of blocks
-sink height at packet creation to give us a starting height from which to conduct a search for a suitable proof height.
+is then added to the sink height at packet creation to give us a starting height from which to conduct a search for a suitable proof height.
 When a suitable height is found it goes through the same connection delay checks described above before the timeout packet
 is submitted.